What’s Behind Your Pasta Cravings? Top 5 Explanations Revealed

 You crave carbs from pasta because your body is lacking enough energy.
 This is the main reason you are hungry all the time!

-Now you might be thinking, “But I have carbs everyday and for most of my meals.
+You might think, “But I eat carbs daily and for most of my meals.
 I am NOT lacking ‘energy’ because I already ate carbs!”

 I will discuss this phenomenon in depth after we cover the primary examples: